Mr-Hassaan-Tariq/AiKahaani/README.md

 ## Front end project structure

 Project structure on the front end, it is quite different from the directory hierarchy in the backend.
-Turbo counts with an option that front end have multiple front ends available on various domains or ports.
+TubeGenius counts with an option that front end have multiple front ends available on various domains or ports.

 ```text
 frontend